Skip to content

 Life sciences and the NHS: delivering the next generation of health innovation

-'Big bets' are being placed on life sciences and new technologies to drive transformation across the NHS over the next decade as part of the 10 Year Health Plan.
-These include using AI to improve productivity and patient choice; genomics and predictive analysis; wearable technologies; robotics; and further investment in joined-up data.
+'Big bets' are being placed on life sciences and new technologies to improve health, drive economic growth and transform the NHS over the next decade.
+These include using AI to improve productivity and patient choice; genomics and predictive analysis; wearable technologies and robotics; developments in diagnostics and new medicines; and further investment in joined-up data.

 This conference focuses on that challenge exploring what it takes to embed innovation into everyday NHS services, and how to turn ambition into meaningful impact for people and communities.